 top of page

-Some parents feel uncertain, and in some cases uncomfortable, with the topics covered in RSE, so in this article we’ll take a close look into the course content, why it’s important and how you can support your teen at home by providing a safe place for them to talk about things they may be struggling to understand.
+Some parents feel uncertain, and in some cases uncomfortable, with some of the topics covered in RSHE.
+In this article we’ll take a close look into the course content, why it’s important and how you can support your teen at home by providing a safe place for them to talk about things they may be struggling to understand.

 If you’re interested in practical things you can do at home to support your teen with their studies and development, read The Parents’ Guide to Homelife and study – GCSE and sixth form.